Medically reviewed by Drugs.com. Last updated on Apr 30, 2022.

 Preparing for an appointment

-You're likely to start by seeing your family doctor or an emergency room physician.
-If you call to schedule an appointment, you may be referred to a doctor trained in heart conditions (cardiologist).
+You're likely to start by seeing a primary care provider or an emergency room doctor.
+You may be referred to a doctor trained in heart conditions (cardiologist).

 Here's some information to help you prepare for your appointment.

 What you can do

-- Write down any symptoms you're experiencing and for how long.
+- Write down any symptoms you're having and for how long.
 Also note if you've had similar symptoms that have come and gone in the past.

 - Make a list of your key medical information, including other recent health concerns you've had and the names of any prescription and over-the-counter medications you're taking.